Gilbert Deya: 'Miracle Babies' and child trafficking

 Deya appealed against extradition on the grounds that he might face torture in Kenya, but in late 2008 his case was rejected by the High Court and leave to appeal to the House of Lords was refused.

-It was reported in April 2010 that Deya was still in England and that David Lammy, Deya's MP, had enquired of the government why he had not yet been extradited.
+It was reported in April 2010 that Deya was still in England and David Lammy, Deya's MP, enquired of the government why he had not yet been extradited.
 Lammy was concerned that justice was being denied to several of his constituents who were victims of the trafficked babies fraud.
 The Home Office responded that it was still considering representations from Deya's solicitors that sending him to Kenya would breach his human rights.

+In January 2011, a court in Kenya convicted Mary Deya of stealing a baby from Kenyatta National Hospital in 2005 and making a false statement that she had given birth to the baby in question.
+She was later acquitted on separate charges of obtaining registration for five children irregularly.

-In September 2011, news reports indicated that all avenues of appeal had been exhausted and Deya would now be extradited to Kenya.
+In September 2011, news reports indicated that all avenues of appeal had been exhausted and Deya would soon be extradited to Kenya.

-In December 2011, a court in Kenya cleared Mary Deya of obtaining registration for five children irregularly.

 The London Evening Standard reported on 21 October 2016 that Deya had applied for a judicial review of the decision to extradite him.

 On 12 July 2017, Premier Christian Media reported that the High Court had refused Deya's application for a judicial review and that he would be extradited.

 On 3 August 2017, Deya was extradited from the UK to Kenya to face child trafficking charges.
 He was immediately arraigned in court for child trafficking offences.
+He subsequently divorced his wife, supposedly because her involvement in baby theft had tarnished his reputation.

 In April 2020, Deya's hearing was delayed because of COVID-19.
 However, the case resumed in early 2021.
 Deya's legal team launched a bid to block prosecutors from calling several witnesses from abroad whose testimonies had been halted because of COVID-19.
 However, Chief Magistrate Francis Andayi denied the motion.
+In May 2023, Deya gave testimony in which he denied the charges against him.

+Local press reported that judgment was passed by the court in Nairobi on 29 June 2023.
+Deya was acquitted on all charges based on a lack of evidence.
+Magistrate Robison Ondieki ruled that the prosecution had "failed to establish circumstantial evidence".
+Following the verdict, Deya suggested that he would seek to return to the UK.

+Death

+Deya died on June 17, 2025, in a traffic collision after his vehicle collided with a university bus and another vehicle near the city of Kisumu in western Kenya.
+He was 72.